 IMERC Fact Sheet (PDF)

 Starting in 1999 the states in the Northeast and other parts of the country actively began to pursue enactment of legislation focused on reducing mercury in products and waste.
-In the Northeast these efforts focused on enactment of provisions of the Mercury Education and Reduction Model Legislation.
-In 2001 the Northeast Waste Management Officials' Association (NEWMOA) launched the Interstate Mercury Education and Reduction Clearinghouse (IMERC) to provide:
+In the Northeast, these efforts focused on enactment of provisions of the Mercury Education and Reduction Model Legislation.
+In 2001 NEWMOA launched the Interstate Mercury Education and Reduction Clearinghouse (IMERC) to provide:

 - ongoing technical and programmatic assistance to states that have enacted mercury education and reduction legislation